YonYoon/StudyOn/README.md

 - [ ] !!
 Finish session by holding 'finish' button'
 - [ ] !!
 Add sounds to start/stop button
 - [ ] !!
 Export tasks from Apple Reminders
+- [ ] !
+Implement notifications that reminds about tasks

 ### In future
 - [ ] Add gamification